Writers Write creates writing resources. This post is about making your next move in your novel by continuing to plan scenes, sequences, and chapters.

 These moments had more emotional resonance than if the author had merely told us that Jackie was sad and her children bereft.
 Stein, even in non-fiction, is showing not telling.

 In my novel, I realised that I could use the weather, to reflect mood and emotion.
 I wanted to establish Monty, the young man who becomes involved with Jenna and Matt, as young, vulnerable, innocent: so I created a small scene: he is naked, drinking milk in their moon-blanched kitchen.

 In another scene, Jenna, my main character, looks out at a mist-shrouded Table Mountain the morning after their encounter with Monty — which could highlight her sense of confusion.
 Sometimes when you find those ‘visual moments’ — you get to understand your characters, and your story, better.

-2-3 hours on planning your scenes, sequences, or chapters
+- Two to three hours on planning your scenes, sequences, or chapters.

-30 minutes – 1 hour on creating visual images or ‘telling moments’
+- Thirty minutes to one hour on creating visual images or ‘telling moments’.

 5 Quick Hacks